FabioBachi/2020-onboarding-project/README.md

 #### Development

-In order to run the React component in development node, run the following commands:
+In order to run the React component in development node, run the following command:

 ```sh
 $ yarn dev